 - Remember that it is illegal to dump Japanese knotweed waste in the countryside.

-- It is illegal to dispose of Japanese knotweed at a landfill site without informing the landfill site that the waste material is Japanese knotweed.
+- In Northern Ireland it is illegal to dispose of Japanese knotweed, or knotweed contaminated soil, at a landfill site without informing the landfill site that the waste material is Japanese knotweed.

 - To move soil in the Republic of Ireland that contains Japanese knotweed will require a license from NPWS.